Charles Haughey: Taoiseach (1979–1981)

 Haughey and British prime minister Margaret Thatcher held their first bilateral meeting at 10 Downing Street on 21 May 1980.
-At a tête-à-tête, Haughey presented Thatcher with a Irish Georgian silver teapot and strainer, which she accepted appreciatively; but as the year went on, it became clear the two governments were at cross-purposes.
+At a tête-à-tête, Haughey presented Thatcher with an Irish Georgian silver teapot and strainer, which she accepted appreciatively; but as the year went on, it became clear the two governments were at cross-purposes.
 In October, while the British government advanced proposals for devolved government, Haughey went on RTÉ to describe Northern Ireland as "a failed political entity".
 The same month, republican prisoners at HMP Maze began a hunger strike protesting the restriction of privileges for paramilitary inmates.
 Thatcher refused to concede to the prisoners' demands.
 A second Anglo-Irish summit took place at Dublin Castle in December.
 In exchange for commitments to deepen security co-operation, Thatcher agreed to pursue British–Irish joint studies to examine "the totality of relationships" between the two countries.
 The communiqué was widely seen as conferring a right on the Irish government to a role in Northern Ireland, though Thatcher vehemently rejected this interpretation, and subsequent comments by Haughey claiming vindication damaged relations between the two leaders.